-The Fund has determined that it has two business models.
+The Fund has two business models.

-- Held-to-collect business model: this includes cash and receivables.
+- Hold-to-collect business model: this includes cash and receivables.
 These financial assets are held to collect contractual cash flow. - Other business model: this includes debt securities, securities purchased under resale agreements and certificates of deposit.
 These financial assets are managed and their performance is evaluated, on a fair value basis, with frequent sales taking place.

-Assessment whether contractual cash flows are solely payments of principal and interest (SPPI)
+Assessment of whether contractual cash flows are solely payments of principal and interest (SPPI)